Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 I will try to explain the ideas behind the solution briefly.
 This is not a guide, these are just some things you can put into practice which will help you make better software:

-Every book written is either theorethical, or an account of experience.
+Every book written is either theoretical, or an account of experience.
 While the latter is fun to read, it does not take into account the extraordinary person who achieved those feats.
-I advice you to focus on the employees who are trustworthy and who can inspire your organisation.
+I advise you to focus on the employees who are trustworthy and who can inspire your organization.
 They will create the software and they will bring about a better community.

-If you do not write code, you do not understand the compexity.
+If you do not write code, you do not understand the complexity.
 I will give a bit of nuance.
 Everyone who is envolved with the project should work with or on the project.
 This can be, but are not limited to: documentation, quality assurance, code or data.
 A product needs to be good, find people who will make the product good, by loving the foundations of your product instead of the titles your organisation hands out.
 If you work this way, only features which excite the entire team can go forward.
 We do not need more people mandating or speaking from authority.
-We need skilled people to be humble and enthousiastic.
+We need skilled people to be humble and enthusiastic.

 We are really bad at cleaning up after ourselves.
 Especially in an ever evolving code base.
 We will need to clean up.
 And by enforcing that we remove as well as add, we have a better chance to mitigate complexity.